helpcenterio/knowledgebase.dev/README.md

 You can also edit the SCSS files of the template and compile them with npm.
 While editing you can run `npm watch` which will listen for changes and  automatically build you SCSS files into CSS.

 ## About
-KnowledgeBase.dev is an open source template based on [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/) distributed under the GNU v3 license, and built and maintained by [HelpCenter.io](https://helpcenter.io).
+KnowledgeBase.dev is an open source template based on [Bootstrap](https://getbootstrap.com/) distributed under the GNU v3 license, and built and maintained by [HelpCenter.io](https://helpcenter.io).

 ## Copyright and License
-Copyright 2021 HelpCenter Solutions Ltd. Code released under the GNU v3 license.
+Copyright 2025 HelpCenter Solutions Ltd. Code released under the GNU v3 license.